Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 Consumers are more than willing to pay a small subscription fee for the convenience of modern streaming services.
 By comparison, tracking down malware-free Torrents for individual albums and then importing them into a music library now seems antiquated.

 (Side note: most of the torrenting today is video, which makes sense.
 Video is splintered across many relatively high-cost subscription services: Netflix, HBO, Amazon, soon Disney.
 Many countries don't have licensing deals to have this content available on day 1, so torrenting is the only way to get simultaneous access with others across the Internet.
-And yet, content producers don't care as much as they did for music, for good reason: digital piracy serves as a kind of price discrimination.
+And yet, content producers today don't care nearly as much as the record labels once did, for good reason: digital piracy now serves as a kind of price discrimination.
 Wealthier consumers are willing to pay for on-demand, cross-device convenience.
 Others self-select into online piracy—they likely wouldn't be paying consumers at the higher price point anyway, but will still evangelize the shows.
 We see the [same phenomenon](https://arstechnica.com/gaming/2017/09/eu-study-finds-piracy-doesnt-hurt-game-sales-may-actually-help/) with gaming.
 Because of the bandwidth-intensiveness of video torrenting, BitTorrent still comprises some [20% of all online upstream traffic](https://motherboard.vice.com/en_us/article/d3q45v/bittorrent-usage-increases-netflix-streaming-sites), and skews significantly higher in the poorest parts of the world.)

 Though today P2P file sharing [has significantly declined](https://www.plagiarismtoday.com/2017/06/01/the-long-slow-decline-of-bittorrent/), make no mistake: the digital piracy revolution moved industries.
 It forced music and film to cater to a digital-first world and eventually incentivized the invention of web streaming.
 The companies that didn't adapt are now footnotes in history.
 Those that did will get to build the media dynasties of the next decade.

 ## The lesson of P2P file sharing
 P2P file sharing changed our relationship with media.
 So what's the story we should take away from this?
 Is it that young people successfully revolted against copyright and intellectual property laws?
 Should we take its intellectual champions, like the Swedish Pirate Party, at their word?

 Of course not.
 The file sharing revolution was not fundamentally about ideology, and few file sharing veterans are still committed to piracy today.
 Trying to explain file sharing by appealing to intellectual property reform is like trying to explain the Boston Tea Party by appealing to John Locke.
-Ideology, while important, is the epiphenomenon of a deeper grievance.
+Ideology, while important, is an epiphenomenon that arises from a deeper grievance.

 The real story is much simpler than that.

 ![Boston Tea Party](https://www.massmoments.org/files/assets/moments/11-17-1738/11_17.1_1738.jpg)

-The file sharing revolution began because people opposed a rule that was in place—the rule that you can only consume music how the record industry says you can.
+The file sharing revolution began because people opposed a rule: *you can only consume music how the record industry says you can*.

 People hated this rule.
 So they broke it.
 And P2P protocols enabled this great, overwhelming mob of rule breakers to demonstrate the way they thought music ought to work.